1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: They were barred from independent foreign policy.

-43. The biggest beneficiary of Wellesley’s Subsidiary Alliance was:
+43. The biggest beneficiary of Wellesley’s Subsidiary Alliance was___________.

 A) Indian rulers